-I am happy to talk to small groups, large groups, young groups, old groups, schools, surf clubs, office staff… anyone really – I just want to spread the clean ocean, clean living love and encourage real life superheroes to be positive role models and help change the world… If you would like me to come and talk rubbish (!), please get in touch through the contact tab.
+I am happy to talk to small groups, large groups, young groups, old groups, schools, surf clubs, office staff… anyone really – I just want to spread the clean ocean, clean living love and encourage real life superheroes to be positive role models and help change the world… If you would like me to come and talk rubbish (!), please get in touch, I look forward to hearing from you.

 Here is a list of groups I have talked to and some testimonials from people who seemed to enjoy it!